use-pico/pico/packages/cls/README.md

 }
 ```

-**Heavy Type Checking**: When you reference a token in rules, TypeScript ensures it exists in your contract.
-Add a new token variant?
-You must update the definition too.
+**Heavy Type Checking**: The contract is the source of truth - any changes to the contract forces definitions to match.
+TypeScript ensures all token references in rules exist in your contract.

 ### Slots